Extra charges to end in single-licence regime; operators can share, trade spectrum; infra status for telcos; stocks rise.

 The policy will allow mobile operators to share, pool and trade spectrum.
 Spectrum will, in fact, be delinked from licences in future and priced at market value.
 In the existing policy, start-up spectrum of 4.4 MHz is bundled with the licence.

 The department of telecommunications (DoT) will unveil an exit policy for operators.
 It has been referred to the Telecom Regulatory Authority of India (Trai) for formulation.
 That should aid consolidation in the industry, which has 12-13 players in each circle.
 DoT will also seek Trai recommendations on the new licensing framework and migration of licences.
 An additional 300 MHz of spectrum will be made available by 2017 and another 200 MHz by 2020.
-The telecom sector will get infrastructure status under the new policy.
+The telecom sector will get infrastructure status under the new policy.“We’ll ensure adequate availability of spectrum and its allocation in a transparent manner through market-related processes.
+We’ll prepare a road map for the availability of additional spectrum every five years,” Sibal said.

 The minister ruled out the auction of broadband wireless access spectrum in the current fiscal.
 “We’ll audit spectrum and its use,” he said.
 “In achieving the goals of the national telecom policy 2011, revenue generation will play a secondary role.
 Our vision is to have broadband on demand.”